kaixinguor/CarND-Advanced-Lane-Lines/writeup.md

 ![alt text][image_2_3_2]

-By trying different test images, I found that s-channel image is more robust than the gradient.
+The above results show that s-channel need to be complemented by gradient channel to select both sides of lanes.
 More comparison could be found in `output_images/binary_test*.jpg`.

 * Combination

+By comining color and gradient channel, the result will show both sides of lanes.

+![alt text][image_2_4_1]

-I think a combination of color and region of interest will be able to better select the lanes, espetially, region of interest will help to remove the sky and tree part in the upper part of the image. so I added the ROI selection code of previous lectures above the color selection, then I get results like this:
+Using region of interest could remove the extra pixels like sky and trees etc. in the upper part of the image. so I added the ROI selection code of previous lectures above the binary image, then I get results like this:

-![alt text][image_2_4]
+![alt text][image_2_4_2]

 ####3.
 Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.